-The onus is on Councillor and Council Staff involved being alert to and promptly declaring an actual or potential conflict of interest to Council.
+The onus is on Councillor and Council Staff to remain vigilant and promptly declare an actual or potential conflict of interest to Council.

-For quotes and tenders exceeding \$50,000 (GST inclusive), the evaluation panel members must complete and sign a 'Conflict of Interest and Confidentiality Statement' prior to an evaluation commencing.
+For quotes and tenders exceeding \$50,000 (GST inclusive), the evaluation panel members must complete and sign a 'Conflict of Interest and Confidentiality Statement' prior to evaluation.